Research projects and academic work at MF are to be in accordance with current legislation and recognized norms for research ethics.

 - Personal Data Management Guidelines (pdf)

-- Standard Procedures for the Storage of Research Data (pdf)
+- Standard Procedures for the Storage of Research Data (pdf) (in progress)

 Committee on research ethics and integrity